PinealonNeuroprotection & Cognitive Support

 The Bottom Line

-Pinealon peptide occupies an unusual position in the peptide landscape.
-It's not a nootropic that makes you feel sharper.
-It's not a longevity compound with dramatic anti-aging claims.
-Pinealon is proposed as something more subtle: a guardian peptide that helps neurons resist the oxidative damage that accumulates with age and stress.
+Pinealon occupies an unusual position.
+Not a nootropic — there's no acute sharpness.
+Not a longevity compound with dramatic anti-aging claims.
+It's proposed as a neuroprotectant: a peptide that upregulates the antioxidant defenses neurons need to resist the oxidative damage that accumulates with age and stress.

 What's supported: